WardenDigital/echolocator.nvim/README.md

-# This is a plugin for interracting with docker.
+# This is a plugin for interacting with docker.
 Currently there is a limited functionality with docker containers.
 Plugin is under construction.
 It might be converted into telescope extension in the future.